To submit an article online, and to check the status of your submission, you need to have an account with Latin American Research Review

 Don't have an account?
 Register Here.Start Submission

 Authors are invited to submit manuscripts that fall within the focus of the journal.
 Please follow the guidelines below, and contact the managing editor if you have any questions.
 Submissions should be made electronically through this website.
-Manuscripts eligible for submission must be unpublished and not under consideration for publication elsewhere.
+Manuscripts eligible for submission must be unpublished in any language and not under consideration for publication elsewhere.
+LARR does not publish translations of previously published material.
 Authors are responsible for obtaining permission to reproduce any material (including illustrations) for which they do not hold copyright.

 Research articles report original research relating to Latin America which will be of interest to a multidisciplinary audience and accessible to a general academic readership.
 Articles must not exceed 10,000 words including notes and references.
 LARR publishes research articles in the humanities and social sciences, including the following fields: anthropology, economics, history, literature and cultural studies, politics and international relations, and sociology.